halvorlinder/IT1909---Quiz-App-Project/docs/release3/README.md

 ## Workflow

 This release saw us continuing our commitment to an agile workflow.
 Our goal is small, short-lived branches that address one specific issue.
-This way we avoid unecessary merge conflicts that need to be resolved manually.
+This way we avoid unnecessary merge conflicts that need to be resolved manually.
 We improved our work efficiency by shortening the time used to pass (or fail) a pipeline, by optimizing our tests.
+We have also created issue templates for more clear communication.
+In addition to this we have started using a shared commit format that revolves around providing a short header and a more expansive description.

 ## Design